 Private schools are usually willing to provide certain accommodations like extra time on tests and assistive technology.
 A private school may also allow your child to be tutored at the school, during the class day, by a private tutor that you pay for.

 But it’s also possible that your child’s needs may be so great that the school will recommend you send him to a public school that has more resources.
-See examples of accommodations for kids with learning and attention issues.
+See examples of accommodations for kids with learning and thinking differences.

 6. Placement Decisions